viniciusps2/async-class-co/README.md

 Wraps static and instance methods whose name ends with Async, or are GeneratorFunctions.
-Any GeneratorFunction is wrapped with bluebird.coroutine(), and others with bluebird.method().
+Any GeneratorFunction is wrapped with co.wrap().
 Accepts an optional array of method names, wrapping only those found in the array, and disabling the Async suffix check.
 Returns the class.

 #### async-class-co.wrapStaticMethods(klass [, methodNames])

 Wraps static methods whose name ends with Async or are GeneratorFunctions.
-Any GeneratorFunction is wrapped with bluebird.coroutine(), and others with bluebird.method().
+Any GeneratorFunction is wrapped with co.wrap().
 Accepts an optional array of method names, wrapping only those found in the array, and disabling the Async suffix check.
 Returns the class.

 #### async-class-co.wrapInstanceMethods(klass [, methodNames])

 Wraps instance methods whose name ends with Async, or are GeneratorFunctions.
-Any GeneratorFunction is wrapped with bluebird.coroutine(), and others with bluebird.method().
+Any GeneratorFunction is wrapped with co.wrap().
 Accepts an optional array of method names, wrapping only those found in the array, and disabling the Async suffix check.
 Returns the class.